 Don Remillard Scholarship

-The Edward and Brenda Denovellis Scholarship was established in 2015 by the namesakes to provide assistance to New Manchester High School seniors in the Special Education Program planning to continue their education beyond high school.
-There is no minimum Grade Point Average required for applicants.
+The Edward and Brenda Denovellis Outstanding Student Scholarship was established in 2017 by the namesakes to provide assistance to New Manchester High School seniors who excel in academics, extracurricular activities, and community service.
 Due to family obligations, neither Mr. or Mrs. Denovellis’s parents were able to graduate from college, but they instilled in their children the importance of taking full advantage of the education system in our country.
 Consequently, with their parents’ help and support, all eight children earned college degrees, four of whom became teachers.
 Mr. Denovellis is retired from Coca-Cola and is a former PET Board Member, and Mrs. Denovellis is a teacher at New Manchester High School.
 (2 scholarships of $1,000 each)

 Gold’s Gym Scholarship

 Gold’s Gym offers scholarships to graduating seniors from the five high schools in the Douglas County School System.
 Each recipient must attend a different high school.
 Students applying for this scholarship must have participated for at least two high school years on a school, intramural, or county/regional sports or cheerleading team.
-Applicants must have a minimum Grade Point Average of 2.5 Team sports promote physical fitness and encourage participants to work together for the good of the whole.
+Applicants must have a minimum grade point average of 3.0.
+Team sports promote physical fitness and encourage participants to work together for the good of the whole.
 (4 scholarships of $1,000 each)

 The Hometown Scholarship was established in 2016 to recognize and financially reward graduating seniors who attend kindergarten through 12th grades in Douglas County School System (DCSS) schools.
 Should all factors be considered equal among qualified applicants, preference will be given to students who attended Eastside Elementary School.
 The scholarship was established by Amy and Mike Shadix, DCSS alumni and lifelong Douglas County residents.
 Mrs. Shadix has worked in the DCSS for 23 years, currently serving as media specialist at Eastside Elementary School.
 Her mother, Mary Faye Otwell, taught at the same school for 24 years, thus the desire to give Eastside Elementary School applicants preference if all other factors are considered equal.
 By requiring the Hometown Scholarship applicants to have attended Kindergarten through 12th grades in DCSS schools, Mr. and Mrs. Shadix are showing their genuine commitment to DCSS and the Douglas County community. ($1,000)